What is hepatitis B?

 How is hepatitis B treated?

 Hepatitis B is not treated unless it becomes a long-term (chronic) infection.
 Then medicines are used to try to slow down or stop the virus from damaging the liver.
 Most people get medicines they can take by mouth (orally).
 But some people get an injection.
 The decision to treat is complicated and based on many things.
 These include test results and how advanced your disease is.

 Your symptoms will be closely watched and managed as needed.
 If severe liver damage occurs, you may need a liver transplant.

 There is no cure for hepatitis B. Treatment is helpful to decrease the amount of virus in your blood and decrease risk of complications.

 Long-term or chronic hepatitis B can cause severe liver damage.
 The most severe liver damage is called cirrhosis.
 The liver stops working properly.
 This could lead to the need for a liver transplant.

 Liver failure can lead to death.

 The risk of liver cancer is higher in people with hepatitis B.

 What can I do to prevent hepatitis B?

-A vaccine is available to prevent hepatitis B. It is given in 3 shots (injections) over 6 months.
-The vaccine is suggested for all infants and unvaccinated children age 19 and younger, as well as for adults who are at risk for the infection.
+A vaccine is available to prevent hepatitis B. The 3-dose vaccine is advised for all babies and unvaccinated children age 18 and younger.
+For adults, it's given either as 2 shots (injections) at least 4 weeks apart or as 3 shots over 6 months.
+The vaccine is advised for any adult who wants to be protected and for adults who are at risk for the infection.